Obama officials concede role in slow $20 Harriet Tubman bill rollout: report

 MSNBC ANALYST MAKES BIZARRE CLAIM THAT MNUCHIN 'BASICALLY' SAID 'I HATE BLACK PEOPLE' WITH HARRIET TUBMAN DECISION

-In a letter demanding an investigation, Senate Minority Leader Chuck Schumer, D-N.Y., called any unnecessary delay tin honoring Tubman on the $20 note "improper and unacceptable."
+In a letter demanding an investigation, Senate Minority Leader Chuck Schumer, D-N.Y., called any unnecessary delay in honoring Tubman on the $20 note "improper and unacceptable."

 Charlotte Clymer, a communications representative for the Human Rights Campaign, said in a now-deleted tweet that the Trump administration was lying to "pander" to white supremacists.